CLICK HERE FOR A FREE TRADEMARK CONSULT!

 12. You can register your trademark at the federal level

-13. You can someone else’s trademark under certain circumstances
+13. You can use someone else’s trademark under certain circumstances

 14. You need to use your trademark in commerce